socram8888/orca.pet/tonyhax/index.md

 This is just a list of games that have been suggested to be checked but I've still not had time to look at them.

- * Crash Bandicoot 1 and 3: the second game turned out to be vulnerable, check if the first and third are too.
  * Cart World Series: has character naming.
 Suggested by [Filiberto](https://www.youtube.com/channel/UCdg5yHFdCLMCunRHMVAJ1aA) on a YouTube comment.
- * ~~Sports Superbike 2~~, Tekken 2 and ~~XS Moto~~: were once used to exploit the PS Vita, so they certainly have vulnerabilities in them.
-Suggested by [Patrick Vogt](https://www.reddit.com/r/psx/comments/m33b00/tonyhax_softmod_backup_loader_thing_using_thps23/gqu08is?context=3) and [FR0ZN](https://gbatemp.net/goto/post?id=9399331#post-9399331).
  * Castrol Honda VTR: the original branded version of XS Moto.
 Should have the same exploit.
 Suggested by [@FMecha](https://twitter.com/FMecha_EXE/status/1372921230676783107) on Twitter.

 Unexploitable games